Meal planning to save you money, food and time

 For those who need more spontaneity in life…

 The meal plan is not set in stone, you can switch meals around, as you have the ingredients to hand.
-As you can see from my meal planning calendar at the start of this post, by the end of the month it is full of crossing-out and new scribbles!
-But… I usually don’t end up buying extra food or takeaways, I just use what we have available.
+As you can see from my meal planning calendar photo, by the end of the month it is full of crossing-out and new scribbles!
+But, I usually don’t end up buying extra food or takeaways, I just use what we have available.

-I know that planning what you are having for tea in four weeks time might sound incredibly dull to some people!
+I know that planning what you are having for dinner in four weeks time might sound incredibly dull to some people.
 It’s not for everyone, I know.
 But it has helped me to save money and time, and stopped us wasting food that has been bought and not used.